-P : Progressing Well/On Target - The majority of the source protection plan policies have been implemented and/or are progressing.
+P: Progressing Well/On Target - The majority of the source protection plan policies have been implemented and/or are progressing.

-The objectives of the Source Protection Plan, as per Ontario Regulation 287/07, Section 22(1) are:
+The objectives of the Source Protection Plan are:

-1. To protect existing and future drinking water sources in the source protection area; and, i.
-The activity never becomes a significant drinking water threat, or ii.
+- 1. To protect existing and future drinking water sources in the source protection area; and, - 2.
+To ensure that, for every area identified in an assessment report as an area where an activity is or would be a significant drinking water threat that, - i.
+The activity never becomes a significant drinking water threat, or - ii.
 If the activity is occurring when the source protection plan takes effect, the activity ceases to be a significant drinking water threat.